TIBCOSoftware/jasperreports/README.md

     mvn clean test

-The project documentation consists of schema reference, configuration reference, samples reference, functions reference and the aggregated Javadoc.
+The project documentation consists of general overview, configuration reference, samples reference, functions reference and the aggregated Javadoc.
 It can be all generated using the following command in the `/docs` folder of the project:

     mvn clean exec:exec@docs